jsutch/RITA_Scripts/README.md

 - obscureips.py -  A python script to obscure LAN ip addresses if you are presenting or sharing your output
 - rita_extractor.sh - a wrapper to gather long_connections and beacons into named files for origin scrubbing and import into the notebook

+**Get latest blacklists**
+- spamhaus_downloader.py - download the latest spamhaus blacklists, divided into ip and domain based blacklists (See rita.conf CustomIPBlacklists and CustomHostnameBlacklists)